fujita-team/statGraph/README.md

 ### Structure of this project

-This project uses the structured of a standard R project.
-To find out more: https://r-pkgs.org/whole-game.html
+This project uses the standard structure of a R project described in https://r-pkgs.org/whole-game.html

 In short: Methods should be added to .R files located in statGraph/R/.
 To make them public, they have to be exported by adding the corresponding @export tag before their constructors.